 Love Notes

 Real love isn’t something you find.
-It’s something you practice, and it's someone you become.
+It’s something you practice, and it's the type of person you choose to become.

 What if real love isn’t a feeling you fall into, but a way of being, a habit you practice?